Permutation Equivariance of Transformers and Its Applications: Structure of Transformer

 \section{Structure of Transformer}

 \textbf{Transformer-based models} are the state-of-the-art deep neural networks and have attracted great attention in both areas of computer vision and natural language processing.
-Models including transformer encoder blocks as their backbone, such as Bert \cite{devlin2018bert}, ViT \cite{dosovitskiy2020image}, T2T-ViT \cite{yuan2021tokens}, ViTGAN \cite{hirose2021vit}, BEiT \cite{Wang22beit} and CoCa \cite{yu22coca}, have been achieving exceeding performance in a great many tasks.
+Models including transformer encoder blocks as their backbone, such as Bert \cite{Bert}, ViT \cite{ViT}, T2T-ViT \cite{yuan2021tokens}, ViTGAN \cite{hirose2021vit}, BEiT \cite{BEiT} and CoCa \cite{yu22coca}, have been achieving exceeding performance in a great many tasks.

 Transformer encoder blocks, as shown in Fig.~\ref{tranenc}, mainly contain two critical components: Multi-head Scaled-dot-product self-attention and a feed-forward network (MLP).
 Inputs are fed in the form of patches, which are usually embedding vectors for words in Bert, or for fractions of images in ViT.
-The relative position of patches are learned by position embeddings \cite{vaswani2017attention}, which are injected into the model.
-Recent studies have found that by removing the position embeddings, ViT merely loses $4\%$ accuracy on ImageNet \cite{russakovsky2015imagenet}.
-And the work further reports the shuffling invariance property of ViT through experiments.

-Fig.~\ref{tranenc} shows the main operators in a Transformer.
-The shortcut operation and the linear projection in the Attention block is left out for simplicity.
+The relative position of patches are learned by position embeddings \cite{Transformer}, which are injected into the model.
+Fig.~\ref{tranenc} shows the main operators in a Transformer where the shortcut and the linear projection in the Attention block are left out for simplicity.

-The Transformer encoder block is denoted as $Enc$ and the loss is $\ell$.
+The Transformer encoder block is denoted as $\mathrm{Enc}$ and the loss is $\ell$.
 The patch embedding of a single input $\mX$ is expressed as $\mZ$ of shape $(p,d)$.
 The first layer in the self-attention contains three parallel linear layers projecting $\mZ$ to $Q, K, V$ as

 $Q, K, V$ are fed to the following attention operation

 where $\mS$ and $\mA$ are the softmax output, and the attention output, respectively.